Head-To-Head Contrast: EBET (EBET) versus Its Competitors

-EBET (NASDAQ:EBET – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its competitors?
-We will compare EBET to similar businesses based on the strength of its valuation, dividends, institutional ownership, risk, earnings, analyst recommendations and profitability.
+EBET (NASDAQ:EBET – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its rivals?
+We will compare EBET to similar businesses based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, risk, profitability and valuation.

-This table compares EBET and its competitors’ net margins, return on equity and return on assets.
+10.5% of EBET shares are held by institutional investors.
+Comparatively, 33.1% of shares of all “Amusement & recreation services” companies are held by institutional investors.
+7.7% of EBET shares are held by insiders.
+Comparatively, 27.2% of shares of all “Amusement & recreation services” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This table compares EBET and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares EBET and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue